Caucasus-Rosetta/Lingua-Corpus/README.md

 Extraction acquires data in it's raw form, then semi-processes and moves it to interim

-The folders that matter in this stage:
+The folders that matter in the extraction stage:
 ```
 ├── src/
 │   └── extraction/    # code acquires data in it's raw form,